sourmash-bio/sourmash/doc/sourmash-internals.md

 do a very sensitive/low-threshold search with `prefetch` and save the results to a CSV file with `-o`,

 Repeated gathers and searches.
+CTB

 Using prefetch explicitly.
+CTB

 ### Using a higher scaled value